The easiest way to start up Kawa is to run the ‘kawa’ program.

 When you actually want to load the classes, the outdirectory

-must be in your ‘CLASSPATH
+must be in your ‘CLASSPATH’.

-You can use the require
+You can use the require syntax or the load function to load the code,

 by specifying the top-level class, either as a file name

-) or a class name.
+(relative to outdirectory) or a class name.

 E.g. if you did: